Omni Calculator logo

 Hence, the present value of the strike price is assumed to be the combined value of a protective put and shorting a European call option.

-1. Calculate the price of a European put option.
+3. Calculate the price of a European put option.

 P = C + PV(x) - S

-This implies that the value of a European put option is equivalent to a long position in a European call option, a long position in the present value of the strike price, and a shorting the underlying asset.
+This implies that the value of a European put option is equivalent to a long position in a European call option, a long position in the present value of the strike price, and a shorting of the underlying asset.

-1. Calculate the price of the underlying asset.
+4. Calculate the price of the underlying asset.

-This relationship also allows you to value the underlying asset, with the equation:
+This relationship also allows you to value the underlying asset with the equation:

 S = C + PV(x) - P

-This means that the price of the underlying asset is equivalent to a long position in a European call option, a long position in the present value of the strike price, and a shorting a European put option with strike price x.
+This means that the price of the underlying asset is equivalent to a long position in a European call option, a long position in the present value of the strike price, and a shorting of a European put option with strike price x.

 If you want to calculate the price of a European put-call option using the Black Scholes model, you can check out our Black Scholes calculator.